alexchiri/helm-me-up-man/README.md

 * Add more apps in the helmsman examples (maybe from different repos?)
 * Add support for multiple valuesFiles in helmsman.config.yaml parsing
 * Support async in how it downloads files
+* Parse the same index.yaml file only once